It’s a message you hear all the time, but it’s completely true, and could help you save hundreds of dollars.

 So, what are you going to do about it?

 Getting a better deal on your energy supply will not be as difficult as you might think it is.
 Provided you have confidence in yourself and what you’re saying, and prepare properly in advance, you could cut your power bills significantly in a matter of minutes – and that’s not just an empty promise!
 It’s one big game, and here’s how to play it.

 Do your homework

 The first step to getting a better energy deal is to do your homework.
 Yes, that’s another message you hear all the time, but again, it’s completely true.
-Simply calling your energy company and asking for a better deal is unlikely to work very well if you don’t go armed with information about the better deals you could get elsewhere.
-Make your energy provider believes you’re going to leave if they don’t do something drastic.
+Simply calling your energy company and asking for a better deal is unlikely to work as well as it could if you don’t go armed with information about the better deals you could get elsewhere.
+Make sure your energy provider believes you’re going to leave if they don’t do something drastic.
 You’ll be amazed what they can do.